-Each plant is briefly presented and illustrated, then followed by its vernacular names and a description of its medicinal applications in the different groups using it, giving an insight into the great diversity of their cultures.
+Each plant is briefly presented and illustrated, followed by its vernacular names and a description of its medicinal applications in the different groups using it, giving an insight into the great diversity of their cultures.